darkecology/roost-dataset/README.md

 3. npz files that save **arrays** rendered from radar products corresponding to the list of scans.

 Shape and direction:
-- Each npz file is a dictionary with array and dualpol_array as two keys.
+- Each npz file stores a dictionary for a radar scan, with _array_ and _dualpol_array_ as two keys.
   - array: a 3x5x600x600 array where the dimensions are radar fields {reflectivity, velocity, spectrum_width}, elevation angles {0.5, 1.5, 2.5, 3.5, 4.5} degrees,